drivendataorg/zamba/docs/docs/configurations.md

 #### `predict_all_zamba_species (bool, optional)`

 Whether the species outputted by the model should be all zamba species.
 If you want the model classes to only be the species in your labels file, set to `False`.
 Only used if labels is not `None`.
 If either `predict_all_zamba_species` is `False` or the labels contain species that are not in the model, the model head will be replaced.
 Defaults to `True`.

+#### `model_cache_dir (Path, optional)`

+Cache directory where downloaded model weights will be saved.
+If None and the MODEL_CACHE_DIR environment variable is not set, will use your default cache directory, which is often an automatic temp directory at `~/.cache/zamba`.
+Defaults to `None`.